ShotaKitazawa/minecraft-bot/README.md

 minecraft-bot has the following features.

 * **notification Bot** : notify Minecraft login/logout events to some chat-tool (LINE/Slack/Discord)
+* **operation of Minecraft whitelist** : operate to whitelist of Minecraft Server through ChatBot
 * **Prometheus exporter** : support some Minecraft metrics in Prometheus exporter format
 * **source is only RCON** : minecraft-bot is not required any Mod, not required reading Minecraft world data, only using RCON